Fire Alarm Installation Cost

 Fire alarm regulations

-Since work on the electrics in your home should be carried out by a Part P registered electrician, this will also affect the installation of your alarms.
+• Since electrical work in your home should be carried out by a Part P competent, registered electrician, this will also affect the installation of your alarms.

-Building regulations also cover the placement of the alarms.
-There must be at least one alarm placed in each circulating space.
-This means that you should have one alarm within each hallway of your home.
+• Building regulations also cover placement.
+There must be at least one alarm in each circulating space, so one within each hallway of your home.

-That is the minimum requirement, but having more alarms may be necessary to ensure you are fully covered and protected.
-If you are unsure, you can ask for advice from your local fire station.
+• This is the minimum requirement, but more alarms may be necessary to ensure you are fully covered and protected.
+If you are unsure, ask your local fire station.

 Cost of Removing a Fire Alarm